 Museums in France

 A very different kind of museum ... housing old cars, toys, tractors, military equipment, gramophones, dolls, and ornaments.
 Nostalgic memorabilia including old advertisements, one of the very first Michaux bicycles, a Thai rickshaw, a 1947 Plymouth car, a 1924 fire-engine, a Merlin steam machine, a Sikorsky helicopter, a percolator, a Ford Model T, and a whole lot more.
 It all started approximately 50 years ago.
-One day, while exploring France, Manuel Ribeiro, founder of the museum and passionate traveller received a cart lamp from a farmer and from then on was bitten by the collector's bug.

 With more than 300 pieces, the Conservatoire maintains the largest international collection of Citroën vehicles.
 Most of them are in perfect condition.
 Under the metal beams of the main building, the extraordinary fleet of the Conservatory is wisely classified by decades (from 1919 to the 2000s) then by thematic islands: sport, adventure, utilities, unusual vehicles, concept cars and prototypes.
 Since 2019, a new space has been entirely dedicated to vehicles from the DS AUTOMOBILES range.